Major Transit Station Areas

 The Region of Peel held an Open house (PDF) on July 9, 2019 for the community to learn about the study.
 Attendees had the opportunity to review the location of potential MTSAs in the Region, speak to the study team, and participate in an interactive exercise about the factors that support successful transit-oriented communities.

 From July 17th to July 31st, an online engagement survey and accessible form were open to those who could not attend the open house to provide their input.
-Comments gathered in person and online are being reviewed and considered to inform the MTSA Study
+Comments gathered in person and online were reviewed and considered to inform the MTSA Study

 For more information, email Regional Planning or call (905) 791-7800 ext.
 7169.